Why Self-Service is the New Customer Service | YouDigital Blog

 Give your customers freedom and power

 The world of business is now dominated by Millennials.
-According to a CNBS report, they now account for 38%of all workforce and in the next decade they will represent 58% of all working people.
+According to a CNBC report, they now account for 38%of all workforce and in the next decade, they will represent 58% of all working people.